Diffraction spike: Support vanes

-Diffraction spikes due to non-circular aperture
+Non-circular aperture

 Iris diaphragms with moving blades are used in most modern camera lenses to restrict the light received by the film or sensor.
 While manufacturers attempt to make the aperture circular for a pleasing bokeh, when stopped down to high f-numbers (small apertures), its shape tends towards a polygon with the same number of sides as blades.
 Diffraction spreads out light waves passing through the aperture perpendicular to the roughly-straight edge, each edge yielding two spikes 180° apart.
 As the blades are uniformly distributed around the circle, on a diaphragm with an even number of blades, the diffraction spikes from blades on opposite sides overlap.
 Consequently, a diaphragm with n  blades yields n  spikes if n  is even, and 2n  spikes if n  is odd.

-Diffraction spikes due to segmented mirrors
+Segmented mirrors

 Images from telescopes with segmented mirrors also exhibit diffraction spikes due to diffraction from the mirrors' edges.
 As before, two spikes are perpendicular to each edge orientation, resulting in six spikes (plus two fainter ones due to the spider supporting the secondary mirror) in photographs taken by the James Webb Space Telescope.

-Diffraction spikes due to dirty optics
+Dirty optics

 An improperly cleaned lens or cover glass, or one with a fingerprint may have parallel lines which diffract light similarly to support vanes.
 They can be distinguished from spikes due to non-circular aperture as they form a prominent smear in a single direction, and from CCD bloom by their oblique angle.